Oriente-iOS/etcd-nodejs-client/README.md

 * node.js version supported: > 0.12 (grpc only works on node 0.12 or above)

 ### About this client:
 * Currently it supports some but not all v3.0 APIs (Adding).
-Please check out [this](https://github.com/coreos/etcd/blob/master/Documentation/dev-guide/api_reference_v3.md) for more about etcd official API.
+Please check out [this](https://github.com/coreos/etcd/blob/master/Documentation/dev-guide/api_reference_v3.md) and [this](https://coreos.com/etcd/docs/3.3.1/dev-guide/api_grpc_gateway.html) for more about etcd official API.
 * Proto files are directly copied from etcd repo, if there is something wrong, please check create an issue here and follow the etcd official proto files.

 ### How to install
 ```
-npm install etcd-node-client
+npm install etcd-nodejs-client
 ```

 ### etcd V3.0 APIs supported (Updating):